Seirdy/seirdy.one/content/posts/website-best-practices.md

 The best compromise is to ensure that the image isn't too wide, and can support large text on a narrow viewport.
 Lines of text in images should contain as few characters as possible.
 For a good example, see the "[In defense of link underlines](#in-defense-of-link-underlines)" section.

-If the text needs to be readable, [check its contrast](#contrast-is-complex).
+If the text needs to be readable, [check its APCA levels](#contrast-is-complex).
 At large sizes, the contrast shouldn't be too high; at small sizes, it shouldn't be too low.

 ### Indented elements